-Existing drainage channels and conduits shall be cleaned, enlarged, or supplemented as necessary to carry all increased run-off attributable to Contractor's operations.
-Dikes shall be constructed as necessary to divert increased run-off from entering adjacent property (except in natural channels) to protect the Work, and to direct water to drainage channels or conduits.
+Any maintenance or modifications of storm system pipes, ditches, channels, or conveyances must be approved by the Utilities Department prior to commencement of the Work.
+Existing storm system pipes, ditches, channels and conveyances shall be cleaned, enlarged, or supplemented as necessary to carry all increased run-off attributable to Contractor's operations.
+Diversions, dikes, and swales shall be constructed as necessary to divert increased run-off from entering adjacent property to protect the Work, and to direct water to drainage channels or conduits.
 Ponding shall be provided as necessary to prevent downstream flooding.
+Any work impacting floodplains, Waters of the US, or Waters of the State shall be conducted in a manner consistent with local, state and federal regulations.
+All drainage and dewatering operations shall be conducted in a manner consistent with local, state and federal regulations.